Mets' Pillar has multiple nasal fractures after hit by pitch - WHIZ News

+Pillar made everyone feel a lot better when he brought out the lineup card before Tuesday night’s game.

-Pillar met Tuesday with a facial specialist in Atlanta to determine the next steps.
-He was placed on the 10-day injured list, but was at Truist Park to watch the second game of the series between the NL East rivals.
+Pillar was at Truist Park after meeting with a facial specialist to determine the next steps in his recovery.
+The 32-year-old veteran was placed on the 10-day injured list before the second game of the series between the NL East rivals.

 “It was such a scary moment,” Mets manager Luis Rojas said.
 “It unbelievable that he’s here and walking around.”